 For the past several years Mike has been the MACC Secretary, accepting the office of President less than a year ago.
 Mike looks forward to working with the MACCC delegates and officers in the coming years.

 St Louis, MO

-Ed is a resident of St. Louis, Missouri where he is Vice-President of the Blue Max Cycle Club.
-Ed is celebrating his eight year of being a full member of Blue Max.
+Ed is a resident of St. Louis, Missouri where he is President of the Blue Max Cycle Club.
+Ed is celebrating his tenth year of being a full member of Blue Max.
 Ed is also the Vice President of Mid American Conference of Clubs (MACC), and Associated Member of the following clubs: Corn Haulers Levi and Leather Club (Des Moines, Iowa), Hoist (Memphis, Tennessee ), Conductors (Nashville, Tennessee), Argonauts (Green Bay, Wisconsin), Rudis (St. Louis)

 Ed represented the Mr. Northwoods title in 2017, and is a proud member of the IML class of 2018 where he placed in the top 20.
 He has traveled to many events throughout the Midwest and Irelands’ Dublin Leather weekend during his title year and he continues to travel frequently to leather events.

 Ed actively promotes local clubs by reaching out to people new to the kink community.
 He believes the community has a lot of other things to offer beyond just kink, such as camaraderie, friendship, and support.